 Herb-Roasted Apples, Onions, and Carrots are the perfect side dish to complement anything from roast chicken to pork chops.

-Are you getting a little tired of the standard steamed broccoli, asparagus or green beans night after night?
-My Herb-Roasted Apples, Onions and Carrots are the perfect side dish to complement anything from roast chicken to pork chops.
-The apples are a bit unexpected but the sweetness pairs perfectly with the caramelized onion wedges.
+Are you looking for a new side to serve with your dinner?
+My Herb-Roasted Apples, Onions, and Carrots are the perfect side dish to complement anything from roast chicken to pork chops.
+Don’t let the combination scare you, the delicious pairing of savory and sweet works amazingly well with lots of main dishes.
+The apples are a bit unexpected, but the sweetness pairs perfectly with the caramelized onion wedges.

 Ingredients